How To Create An Application Integration Ecosystem?

 CRM Management & Marketing Tool Integration

-Creating and managing integrations into tools such as Salesforce and HubSpot are some of the most common integrations made within the business.
+Creating and managing integrations into tools such as Salesforce, HubSpot and Microsoft Dynamics are some of the most common integrations made within the business.
 This is because they tend to be the heartbeat of the sales and marketing departments and sit at the centre of a much wider suite of software and services.

 The more specialist and innovative sales and marketing departments become, the more apps and services they tend to use.
 This is important because this is how brands become super-competitive and rollout new ideas and campaigns faster than other brands do.
 However; it comes with a hidden-cost, which is the management of complex software-ecosystems.
 This is something IT teams have been battling with for a long time and used equally complex integration systems to overcome.